nmxmxh/master-ovasabi/docs/generated/internal/repository/asset/README.md

 # Package asset

+## Variables

+### ErrAssetNotFound

 ## Types

-### AssetModel

-### AssetRepository
+### Model

-AssetRepository defines the interface for asset operations

-### Repository
+### Repo

-Repository implements AssetRepository
+Repo implements Repository.

 #### Methods

 ##### CreateAsset

-CreateAsset creates a new asset
+CreateAsset creates a new asset.

 ##### DeleteAsset

-DeleteAsset soft deletes an asset
+DeleteAsset deletes an asset by ID.

 ##### GetAsset

-GetAsset retrieves an asset by ID
+GetAsset retrieves an asset by ID.

 ##### ListSystemAssets

-ListSystemAssets retrieves system assets with pagination
+ListSystemAssets retrieves system assets with pagination.

 ##### ListUserAssets

-ListUserAssets retrieves assets for a user with pagination
+ListUserAssets retrieves assets for a user with pagination.

 ##### UpdateAsset

-UpdateAsset updates an existing asset
+UpdateAsset updates an existing asset.

+### Repository

+Repository defines the interface for asset operations.

 ### StorageType